knol3j/hashnhedge/content/briefs/2025-08-21/sofi launches lightning network remittances.md

 ﻿---
-title: "SoFi Launches Lightning Network Remittances"
+title: "SoFi Launches Lightning Network Remittances'
-date: "2025-08-21T17:43:07"
+date: '2025-08-21T17:43:07"
 category: "Markets"
 summary: ""
 slug: "sofi launches lightning network remittances"
 source_urls:
   - "https://unchainedcrypto.com/sofi-launches-lightning-network-remittances/"
 seo:
-  title: "SoFi Launches Lightning Network Remittances | Hash n Hedge"
+  title: "SoFi Launches Lightning Network Remittances | Hash n Hedge'
-  description: ""
+  description: '"
   keywords: ["news", "markets", "brief"]
 ---
 **Headline** SoFi Enters Lightning Network Payments Space  **Summary Meta Description** Financial services company SoFi has launched a remittance service utilizing the Lightning Network, enabling faster and cheaper international transactions.
 The development marks an expansion into cross-border payments for the platform.  **Key Points**  * SoFi's Lightning Network integration allows for rapid settlement of cross-border payments * Transactions are processed at significantly lower fees compared to traditional methods * The move positions SoFi as a competitor in the growing market of cryptocurrency-based remittances  **Takeaways and Analysis**  1.  **Faster and Cheaper Payments**: By leveraging the Lightning Network, SoFi's customers can now make international transactions more efficiently and with reduced costs.
 2.  **Market Expansion**: This move by SoFi highlights its entry into a new segment of cross-border payments, positioning it among competitors in this growing market.  **Sources** https://unchainedcrypto.com/sofi-launches-lightning-network-remittances/